Did you know that the Python programming language is one of the most in-demand languages in the industry right now?

 - Pygame Tutorial Series by DaFluffyPotato

 Kivy – A framework focused on creating well-designed and touch-compatible UIs.
-Sees particular use for mobile apps.
+Sees particular use for mobile apps and web applications.

 - The Complete Kivy App Development Course by Zenva